 Saving for college can be daunting, but good tools exist to make it easier, one of which is the 529 plan.
 529 plans are state-sponsored accounts that help families save money specifically for higher education purposes.
 Colorado residents get to deduct contributions to the State’s 529 plan from their Colorado state income tax return for that year.
 Earnings in the account grow federal and Colorado state tax deferred.
 Withdrawals for qualified higher education expenses (such as tuition, fees, books, room and board, computers, etc.) are exempt from federal and Colorado state taxes.
 Many 529 plans can be opened with a minimum amount of money as low as $25.

 Pay off Credit Card Debt

-The 2016 Nerd Wallet annual survey of household debt found that the average American household has a credit card balance of $16,425 and spends about $1,300 a year on credit card interest payments.
-I’m sure we can all think of better ways to spend $1,300!
+The 2018 Nerd Wallet annual survey of household debt found that “the average U.S. household with credit card debt has an estimated $6,929 in revolving balances” and that “households with revolving credit card debt will pay an average of $1,141 in interest this year.”
+I’m sure we can all think of better ways to spend $1,141!

 Pay off your credit card in full each month if you can.
 If you’re carrying a balance month-to-month, pay more than the minimum payment each month.
 Pay as much as you can toward eliminating your credit card debt.